 - Praise God for his work across Africa.
 His Spirit has moved in many different ways: through African leaders, through foreign missionaries, and various political movements.
 We should rejoice in our diversity and unite around the core doctrines of our shared faith.

 - The powerful African church is coming to maturity in the twenty-first century.
 We should claim our Christian identity and mission with both boldness and humility.
 Boldness in proclaiming our vibrant faith to the world.
-Humility in learning from others and working to build churches based on both biblical teaching and excellence and integrity in organisation and leadership.
+Humility in learning from others and working together.
+Building churches based on both biblical teaching, excellence and integrity in organisation and leadership.